 Oxfam Australia acknowledges that students often feel overwhelmed by and disconnected from global issues.
 Resources are designed to ensure problems presented are supported by solutions.
 Students are supported to build their confidence and capacity to make ethical, sustainable and informed choices to help shape solutions to global problems at a local, national or global level.

-During Term Two, your students can explore the issue of Fairtrade, and how global trade rules and government and company practices can influence how farmers and people in developing countries can help lift people out of poverty.
+During Term Two, your students can explore the issue of Fairtrade, and how global trade, government and company practices can influence if farmers and people in developing countries are lifted out of poverty.
 Through our Fairtrade action guide, videos from the field, facts and tips, recipes and more, students can learn more about the issue and how they can use their consumer power to make a difference.

 Oxfam has a range of innovative resources for teachers and students to explore issues surrounding poverty, justice and global active citizenship in ways that are relevant and appealing.